 Radon is a radioactive gas that occurs naturally in some groundwater.
 It may pose a health risk when the gas is released from water into the air, as occurs during showering, bathing, or washing dishes and clothes.
 Radon gas released from drinking water is a relatively small part of the total radon in air.
 Major sources of radon gas are soil and cigarettes.
 Inhalation of radon gas has been linked to lung cancer; however, it is not clear how radon in your drinking water contributes to this health effect.
 If you are concerned about radon in your home, tests are available to determine the total exposure level.
 For additional information on how to have your home tested, contact the Champaign-Urbana Public Health District, or call 1-800-SOS-RADON.

 LEAD

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking lines and home plumbing.
+Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.